High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Conclusions

-Reasonable improvements to our device design would allow quantum-enabled noise performance.
-Refinement of the engineered mechanical isolation of our pinned membrane would suppress the stiff modes in the mechanical spectrum and address the elevated mechanical intrinsic loss rate measured in this device (Methods).
+Reasonable improvements to our device design would build upon the high upconversion throughput and unprecedented downconversion throughput we show here, bringing bidirectional, kHz-scale broadband quantum capacities within reach.
+Refinement of the engineered mechanical isolation of our pinned membrane would suppress the stiff modes in the mechanical spectrum and address the elevated mechanical intrinsic loss rate measured in this device (Appendix~\ref{app: stiff modes}).
 Recovering the mechanical coherence we have measured in previous generations of this device, combined with parallel improvement to the electromechanical design to increase the electromechanical coupling rate~\cite{youssefi2023squeezed}, would yield high-throughput quantum-enabled performance in both upconversion and downconversion.
-With transduction demonstrations improving in both throughput and added noise, we are rapidly approaching transducer integrated quantum capacities at the kHz-scale, at which point transducers would support, on average, the entanglement of one pair of superconducting qubits within every 1~ms physical lifetime.